mgemalma/Human-subject-experiment-infrastructure/README.md

 ## Note on Security Features

 Given the complexity of the web app, not all details can be fully explained here.
 This app was specifically designed to combat bot attacks and spammers due to the increasing number of attackers on crowdsourcing platforms (i.e., platforms researchers use to recruit human subjects).
-To enhance security, various "tricks" have been incorporated, including a honeypot CAPTCHA, intentionally "meaningless" field names in the client code to obscure structure from attackers analyzing the code to create bots targeting human-subject experiments, and hard-coded safeguards to prevent events from being triggered multiple times by malicious actors.
+To enhance security, various "tricks" have been incorporated, including a honeypot CAPTCHA, and hard-coded safeguards to prevent events from being triggered multiple times by malicious actors.

 Although the primary goal of these human-subject experiments is not to combat bot attacks, maintaining data integrity is essential for accurate research outcomes.
 Consequently, a multi-layered security approach has been implemented, including IP filtering, FingerprintJS, a honeypot CAPTCHA, Google CAPTCHA, a custom CAPTCHA, and specific field flags that bots are likely to miss and therefore fail to set correctly.
 At the end of each user session, the server performs a comprehensive check to verify the user's authenticity and ensure they are not a bot submitting responses.